 \subsubsection{Style Statistics}

 Let $X \in \mathbb{R}^{m \times B}$ be the concatenation of all local mini-batches of data from the devices, i.e., $X = ^T$.
-We denote the set of styles from all devices obtained using model parameters $\theta$ and combined batch $X$ for all devices as $\Psi_\theta(X) = ^T$.
-The style tensor that each device $i \in \mathcal{M}$ calculates and shares with its neighbors is defined as $\psi_\theta(x_i) = ^T$, which is obtained for different layers/blocks of the CNN model.
-Each individual style in this tensor consists of four style statistics at each layer/block \begin{small}$\psi_{\theta,\ell}(x_i) = ^T$\end{small} derived as follows
+We denote the set of styles from all the devices obtained using model parameters $\theta$ and the combined batch $X$ for all devices as $\Psi_\theta(X) = ^T$.
+The style tensor that each device $i \in \mathcal{M}$ calculates and shares with its neighbors is defined as $\psi_\theta(x_i) = ^T$, which is obtained for different CNN layers/blocks.
+Each individual style in this tensor consists of four style statistics at each layer/block \begin{small}$\psi_{\theta,\ell}(x_i) = ^T$\end{small}: